BJUT-AIVBD/GVT-URS/README.md

 # Code Functionality Explanation

 This document provides a detailed explanation of the code located in the `mmseg/backbone` directory with the filename `swin_transformer_CrossShifted_dilation_DPE_realshift_preg.py`.
 This code is an improvement upon the Swin Transformer and includes three core functions: `CrossShiftAttention`, `CrossShiftTransformerBlock`, and `PixelRegionalBlock`.
+These functions correspond to three improvements upon the Swin Transformer, which can be utilized to achieve better performance during unpaved road segmentation.

 ## CrossShiftAttention